dart-lang/language/working/augmentation-libraries/parts_with_imports.md

     fit into the library and not conflict with existing top-level names.
 That’s why a macro should document any non-fresh names it introduces, so a library using the macro can rename any declarations that would conflict._

+    *   Because of that, it’s possible to convert an existing library into a part file of another library.
+Since a library is self-contained and imports all external names that it refers to, making it a part file will not cause any conflict due to inherited imports. _(Obviously still need to avoid conflicts with top-level declarations.)_
+    *   And similarly, if a part file *is* self-contained, it can be converted into a separate library and imported back into the original library, or it can be moved to another position in the part tree hierarchy. _(Again augmentations introduce complications, which is why it’s usually a good idea to keep all augmentations inside the same part sub-tree).

 ### Grammar